gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 This document specifies a profile of the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}}.
 In this profile, a client willing to join an OSCOAP multicast group securely communicates with a resource server acting as the Group Manager responsible for that group.
 The access to the resource server concerns a specific resource associated with the multicast group to join and is the first step of the join process.

 The client acting as joining node uses an access token bound to a proof-of-possession key to authorize its access to the resource server.
-The client and resource server leverage protocol-specific profiles for ACE such as {{I-D.seitz-ace-oscoap-profile}} and {{I-D.gerdes-ace-dtls-authorize}} in order to achieve communication security, proof of possession and server authentication.
+The client and resource server leverage protocol-specific profiles of ACE such as {{I-D.seitz-ace-oscoap-profile}} and {{I-D.gerdes-ace-dtls-authorize}} in order to achieve communication security, proof of possession and server authentication.

 ## Terminology {#ssec-terminology}